 [insert thoughts here to this question]

+Start before and then continuous- Nicole, Eco Services

+Before and perhaps until the midpoint of the WG.
+I would not close applications at the start of the WG.

+Certainly before, and keep it open continuously unless and until saturated with too many applications to manage effectively

 Are there other considerations for applicants in the application process (not application review process) this Task Force should think about?